 Syaisha Hewitt: NYC School Psychologist

 Syaisha Hewitt has worked as a professional in diverse early childhood, elementary, and secondary school settings for over 10 years.
-She is passionate about collaborating with students, families and schools to provide services to aid in creating and inclusive and culturally responsive learning environment..
+She is passionate about collaborating with students, families and schools to provide services to aid in creating an inclusive and culturally responsive learning environment.
 After completing undergraduate studies at Hunter College, Syaisha worked as a group leader for students in a predominantly Spanish speaking neighborhood, where she realized the importance of understanding how race and culture can affect and influence students academically and socially.
 Syaisha furthered her studies at Brooklyn College, attaining a MS in Education and an Advanced Certificate in School Psychology.

 Alexis Guy: Math teacher at Uncommon Schools